Explore Current Natural Hazards with the new NASA Worldview/EONET Events Feature

 The Events feature is a collaboration between Worldview and NASA’s Earth Observatory Natural Event Tracker (EONET).
 EONET is an application program interface (API) that provides a continually curated list of natural events.
 In addition, each event has links to related near real-time image layers for viewing in client applications such as Worldview.

 Worldview is a natural partner with EONET since it already provides access to hundreds of imagery layers created from data collected by instruments aboard Earth observing satellites.
-Many of these images are available within three to four hours of a satellite overpass, making these near real-time images an invaluable tool for managers, forecasters, and researchers needing a quick view of an event without the need for the more heavily processed data required for scientific research.
+Many of these images are available within three to four hours of a satellite observation, making these near real-time images an invaluable tool for managers, forecasters, and researchers needing a quick view of an event without the need for the more heavily processed data required for scientific research.

 Check out the new Events feature in Worldview and explore your dynamic planet!